shapely/shapely/docs/geometry.rst

 Canonical form
 --------------
 When operations are applied on geometries the result is returned according to some conventions.

 In most cases, geometries will be returned in "mild" canonical form.
-There is no goal to keep this form stable, so it is expected to change in future versions of GEOS:
+There is no goal to keep this form stable, so it is expected to change in future versions of
+GEOS:

 - the coordinates of exterior rings follow a clockwise orientation and interior rings have a counter-clockwise orientation.
 This is the opposite of the OGC specifications because the choice was made before this was included in the standard.
-- the starting point of rings can be changed, but it is undefined
+- the starting point of rings can be changed in the output, but the exact order is undefined and should not be relied upon
 - the order of geometry types in a collection can be changed, but the order is undefined

 When :func:`~shapely.normalize` is used, the "strict" canonical form is applied.
-This type of normalization is meant to be stable, so changes to it will be avoided if
+This type of normalization is meant to be stable, so changes to it will be avoided if possible:
-possible:

 - the coordinates of exterior rings follow a clockwise orientation and interior rings have a counter-clockwise orientation
 - the starting point of rings is lower left
-- elements in collections are ordered by geometry type
+- elements in collections are ordered by geometry type: by descending dimension and multi-types first (MultiPolygon, Polygon, MultiLineString, LineString, MultiPoint, Point).
+Multiple elements from the same type are ordered from right to left and from top to bottom.

 It is important to note that input geometries do not have to follow these conventions.